ekkynovrizalam/calculate_commit_github/README.md

 # GitHub Commit Calculator

-A powerful command-line tool to analyze commit history in a GitHub repository.
+A powerful command-line tool to analyze commit history in GitHub repositories.
 It focuses on **unique contributions** to provide fair and accurate statistics, filtering out duplicate and merge commits by default.

 ## Features

 -   **Unique Commit Analysis**: Counts only unique commits (based on message and code changes) to measure true contributions.
+-   **Multi-Repository Support**: Analyze multiple repositories within the same organization in a single run.
+-   **Time Range Analysis**: Define custom time periods for detailed sprint or milestone analysis.
 -   **Detailed Statistics**: Provides a comprehensive breakdown of commits per user and per branch.
 -   **Merge Commit Filtering**: Excludes merge commits by default for cleaner, more meaningful stats.
 -   **Rich Console Output**: Displays results in clean, easy-to-read tables.